nftraritycash/nftassets2/README.md

 # Rehosted nft image assets due to extra large filesizes

 Please send a pull request if any assets are updated.

+Final location of assets are at https://nftraritycash.github.io/nftassets2/{repo folder}